 The rough coarse stones are similar to those you see on railways everywhere between the sleepers.

-We walk over Seven Meter Embankment, through Hammer and Tap pass, Hintok Cutting, and Three Meter Bridge, and arrive at the view of Kwae Noi.
+We walk over the Seven Meter Embankment, through Hammer and Tap pass, Hintok Cutting, and Three Meter Bridge, and arrive at the view of Kwae Noi.

-The Australian Government and War Commission has made many recollections available on the web – you can download, read and listen here:
+The Australian Government and War Commission has made many recollections available on the web – you can download, read and listen here.

 Those who were in camps furthest away from supplies were hardest hit, like the one at Three Pagoda Pass.
 This is where F Force was based.
 F Force comprised 7,000 men, Australians, and British who left Singapore in 1943.
 At least 1060 Australians and 2036 British died here on the line.
 A death rate of 45%.